vfedotovs/sslv_web_scraper/README.md

 - [x] Store scraped data in postgres database container tables listed_ads and removed_ads for tracking longer price trends
 - [x] Daily email is sent which includes advert URLs and key data categorized by room count
 - [x] Email contains pdf attachment with basic price analytics for categorized by room count
-- [x] Fully automated deployment for dev, release and main branches with Github Actions CICD to AWS EC2
+- [x] Fully automated deployment for dev branche with Github Actions CICD to AWS EC2

 ## TODO: